Chad holds presidential election after three years of military rule | Ghana News Agency

 Déby promised that his presidency was only a temporary placeholder until Chad had transitioned to a new democratic government.
 But he has crushed opposition demonstrations, and voters and observers alike doubt that the election will be fair.

-It has also been a important Western ally in a volatile part of the world.
+It has also been an important Western ally in a volatile part of the world.

 Chad borders Sudan and its Darfur region, which was wracked by ethnic slaughter 20 years ago.
 Observers say the risk of Sudan’s current civil war, which has been raging for over a year, is at high risk of spiralling into a new genocide in Darfur.
 More than 600,000 people have fled from Sudan to eastern Chad, with more arriving every day.